entur/uttu/README.md

 ## Codestyle

 Uttu uses [Prettier Java](https://github.com/jhipster/prettier-java).
-Use `mvn prettier:write` to reformat code before pushing changes.
+Use `./mvnw prettier:write` to reformat code before pushing changes.
 You can also configure your IDE to reformat code when you save a file.

 ## Security